right-app/right-app/README.md

-- 👋 Hi, this is an anonymized application repo
+- 👋 Hi, this is an anonymized repo